 NANO 174L.
 Mechanical Behavior Laboratory (4) Experimental investigation of mechanical behavior of engineering materials.
 Laboratory exercises emphasize the fundamental relationship between microstructure and mechanical properties, and the evolution of the microstructure as a consequence of rate process.
 Prerequisites: NANO 174.

 NANO 199.
 Independent Study for Undergraduates (4-4) Research project as equivalent to a "senior thesis" can be approved for two NanoEngineering Elective courses (eight units).
 This course is taken as an elective on a P/NP basis.
 Eligible students must have completed at least 90 units and must have a UCSD cumulative GPA of 3.0 or better.
 The two courses must be taken in consecutive quarters and students must find a faculty member who will oversee the research project.
-After obtaining the faculty member's concurrence on the topic and scope of the study, students must submit a Special Studies Course form (each quarter) and NANO 199 Contract form (the first quarter) to Student Affairs.
+After obtaining the faculty member's concurrence on the topic and scope of the study, students must submit an online Special Studies Course Request (each quarter) online through EASy and NANO 199 Contract form (the first quarter) in person to Student Affairs.
 These forms must be completed, approved, and processed prior to taking the class.
 After the second quarter is completed, the student must submit an Undergraduate Student Petition to have the work accepted as two NanoEngineering Elective courses.
 A final report with a letter grade must be attached to the petition for the faculty member and Undergraduate Affairs Committee to review.
 Detailed policy in this regard and the requisite forms may be obtained from the Student Affairs Office.